gcinnovate/malawi-covid/README.md

 $ pip install -r requirements.txt

 4. Configuration
-The configurations for the CPMR application are made using environment variables.
+The configurations for the application are made using environment variables.
 Refer to the config.py file for the environment variables to set.

 $ export FLASK_APP=covid.py